 It’s most of the other stuff that’s totally missing on Chromecast, unfortunately.
 The platform isn’t really built for interactivity, so the options for games and app experiences are limited—and a lot of the stuff you’d actually play is more passable than great.

-The Chromecast does have fitness video apps like Daily Burn and Fitnet, along with access to things like Google Slides and Bloomberg Business, but it’s pretty clear that the Chromecast is built primary for streaming media and not a whole lot else.
+The Chromecast does have the popular fitness video app Daily Burn, along with access to things like Google Slides and Bloomberg Business, but it’s pretty clear that the Chromecast is built primary for streaming media and not a whole lot else.
 In Google’s streaming vision, apps and games still mostly live on your phone, not on your TV.

 Lastly, this may not be a surprise, but it could be easily overlooked: The Chromecast doesn’t have any support for Apple’s own media services.
 That means no access to Apple Music or your iTunes library, and no way to purchase or rent movies or TV shows through Apple.
 If you’re deeply entrenched within the Apple ecosystem, that could be a crushing blow.
 It’s part of the reason why the Apple TV is so darn appealing to iPhone and iPad owners.

-However, if you want the next level of set-top box entertainment, the scads and games and apps that work on your big screen with ease, then that’s something the Chromecast can’t hope to compete with the Apple TV on.
-It’s what you’re paying the extra money for: Access to interactive content, the processing power to run it all, and a unified interface and platform to enjoy it on.
+However, if you want the next level of set-top box entertainment, with scads of games and apps that work on your big screen with ease, then that’s something the Chromecast can’t hope to compete with the Apple TV on.
+It’s what you’re paying extra money for: Access to interactive content, the processing power to run it all, and a unified interface and platform to enjoy it on.
 That’s where the Apple TV excels in the market.

 This story, "Is the $35 Chromecast a viable Apple TV alternative for iPhone users?" was originally published by Macworld.